mpociot/whiteboard/source/includes/_95-errors.md

 unauthorized_request | Your request is missing authentication. invalid_client | Your `client_id` or `client_secret` parameter is wrong.
-invalid_grant | Your request for authorization is malformed. app_not_approved | Your application is not allowed to use our API at the moment. invalid_token | Your token has expired.
-Try using your refresh token to get another access token. unspecified-error | Something general went wrong with authentication. missing_scope | Your authentication request did not specify any scopes.
+invalid_grant | Your request for authorization is malformed. app_not_approved | Your application is not allowed to be used by other teams. invalid_token | Your token has expired.
+Try using your refresh token to get another access token. missing_scope | Your authentication request did not specify any scopes.